Avanigadda: Politics

-Buddha Prasad Mandali who was also Deputy speaker of Andhra Pradesh Assembly in TDP government. has lost to Simhadri Ramesh Babu in 2019 elections.
+Buddha Prasad Mandali, who was also MLA of Avanigadda Andhra Pradesh Assembly in JSP government, has won over Simhadri Ramesh Babu in 2024 elections.

 Transport

 Repalle is the nearest town from Avanigadda which is 10 km away.
 State-run APS RTC has a bus depot in this village and runs busses to nearest towns and Vijayawada, Visakhapatnam and Hyderabad, among other places.
 APS RTC runs Palle Velugu, Express, Deluxe, Super Luxury, Indra and Night Rider class of busses.

 Private players also run their services from Avanigadda to major cities, and compete with the state run APSRTC, by plying busses to the places where the state-run transport corporation doesn't.
-Although, Avanigadda lacks direct rail connectivity, it is still a popular choice of transport.
-The nearest railway station (Repalle railway station), which lies 10 km away in Repalle.
+Although the town lacks direct rail connectivity, it is still a popular choice of transport.
+The nearest railway station (Repalle railway station) lies 10 km away, in Repalle.